JUNGFRAU, the top of Europe.

-Nonetheless after our visit, I think Jungfrau deserves to take the credit after all.
-Besides the Klein Matterhorn that you can easily access by cable car and lift and the Mittelallalin accessible by funiculaire, the Jungfrau gives the most convenient and pleasant experience of reaching icy peaks and wintry summits of the Alps, which make Switzerland famous for.
+Nonetheless, after our visit, I think Jungfrau deserves to take the credit after all.
+Besides the Klein Matterhorn that you can easily access by cable car and lift and the Mittelallalin accessible by funicular, the Jungfrau gives the most convenient and pleasant experience of reaching icy peaks and wintry summits of the Alps, which make Switzerland famous for.

 Especially for an inexperienced “mountaineer” like me, I can be very proud to say that I’ve conquered the mountain top of 3,454 meters above sea level.
 That’s almost halfway through the Mount Everest, so that’s quite a feat.

 I personally recommend for anyone who wants to visit Switzerland to consider Jungfrau on their must-see list.
 It doesn’t matter what time of year you visit, it’s always winter at the Jungfraujoch.
-The average temperature is -8 degrees, so even at summertime you can go from swimming in the Swiss lake to sledging on snow in Jungfrau within hours.
+The average temperature is -8 degrees, so even in the summertime, you can go from swimming in the Swiss lake to sledding on snow in Jungfrau within hours.

 JUNGFRAU—Top of Europe

-Icy air streams across your face, snow crunches under your feet, and the view nearly takes your breath away: on one side the view of the Mittelland up to the Vosges, on the other the Aletsch glacier, bordered by four thousand metre peaks.
-Standing on the Jungfraujoch 3,454 metres above sea level, you can feel it with your first step: this is a different world.
+Icy air streams across your face, snow crunches under your feet, and the view nearly take your breath away: on one side the view of the Mittelland up to the Vosges, on the other the Aletsch glacier, bordered by four thousand meter peaks.
+Standing on the Jungfraujoch 3,454 meters above sea level, you can feel it with your first step: this is a different world.
 It’s one you have to experience.

-From Interlaken we drove away to reach Lauterbrunnen, which is by the way, a real charm especially at summertime, as it is known for its thunderous waterfalls and dramatic cliffs.
+From Interlaken, we drove away to reach Lauterbrunnen, which is, by the way, a real charm especially in the summertime, as it is known for its thunderous waterfalls and dramatic cliffs.

 You can also take the train from Interlaken East station via the Bernese Oberland railway.